Let’s face it: some people crave the office.

 The shift continues, though

-In my example from above, leaders had to transition to distance teams, and summarily had to spend up to 80% of their time actually speaking with their employees (gasp!), as opposed to having a team meeting in a conference room and sending everyone off to pursue their own chores and work tasks.
+Moving past my experience in the 1990s, leaders had to transition to distance teams, and summarily had to spend up to 80% of their time actually speaking with their employees (gasp!), as opposed to having a team meeting in a conference room and sending everyone off to pursue their own chores and work tasks.
 I was not a supervisor then, but I would have really struggled in a similar situation to lead effectively with a very limited set of technology tools.

 By contrast, today is a great time to be a distance leader.
 Whether it’s reaching my team members through instant messaging, phone texts, email, video conferencing, phone calls, or in-person meetings, distance leadership today looks very different than it did in the 90s.
 The technology-moderated approaches of teaming seem much more “normal” than they did in the past.